rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

 ---
-title: Alerts and Notifiers
+title:  Notifiers and Alerts
-weight: 2300
+weight: 5010
-draft: true
 ---

 Alerts and notifications are built on top of the [Prometheus Alertmanager](https://prometheus.io/docs/alerting/alertmanager/).
 Leveraging these tools, Rancher is able to provide the first step in notifications for events operators and application owners need to know about.